Anitha-0001/AWS-ReArchitect-Pro/README.md

-# 🚀 Refactoring with AWS – Modernizing the CloudProfile Application
+# 🚀 CloudLiftDemo – Modernizing the CloudProfile Application

-This project demonstrates how a legacy multi-tier application can be modernized using **AWS managed services**, shifting away from VM-based deployment to a fully cloud-optimized architecture.
+CloudLiftDemo is a project that demonstrates how a legacy multi-tier application can be modernized using **AWS managed services**, shifting away from VM-based deployment to a fully cloud-optimized architecture.
 The goal is to improve agility, scalability, performance, and reduce operational overhead.

 ---